 The first is that these recipes usually use short-term fermentation to get the bubbles.
 This means there is a potential for bacteria contamination, though likely not enough time to produce much, if any, alcohol.

-The second consideration is the blend of herbs, botanicals, and spices used the flavor the root beer.
+The second consideration is the blend of herbs, botanicals, and spices used to flavor it.
 Some homemade recipes still call for sassafras.

 While the study that led the FDA to ban sassafras was based on giving mice very large amounts of the herb, it is likely still best to avoid any ingredients banned by the FDA, just to be on the safe side.

 If you’re buying homemade or small-batch at a farmer’s market or even from a friend, don’t be afraid to ask them exactly how they made the brew and which herbs they used to make sure you’re not accidentally drinking something made with unsafe herbs.